Commencing April 2, 2018 we introduced an Alternate Weekly Collection (AWC) system – or fortnightly collections as they are more commonly known.

 We expect bins will be delivered between February and March 2018.
 We will write to all households in January 2018 to advise them of an expected delivery period.

-You can also sign up to our waste and recycling newsletter for regular updates by clicking here
+Sign up to ourwaste and recycling newsletter for regular updates

 If you are currently an exempt property, unless otherwise notified, presume you will continue as an exempt property from 2 April 2018.